 “How do I make sure I don’t get more than two, three, or four questions wrong in a row?”

 Students ask this all the time—they have heard that GMAT scoring penalizes us for getting a lot of questions wrong in a row.

 This is true, to some extent.
 The GMAT test writers prioritize steady performance over the length of the entire test, so they have built safeguards into the algorithm to ensure that if, for example, we spend too much time early on, we will get penalized for running out of time at the end.

-So… How do I avoid getting multiple questions wrong in a row?
+So… how do I avoid getting multiple questions wrong in a row?

 You cannot.
 You can never “make sure” that you get any particular question right.
 If you could…well, then you would not need any help, right?
 Nobody on the planet, not even the best test takers, can guarantee that they are going to answer any particular question correctly.

-So what do I do when I know I have just gotten a couple of questions wrong?
+What do I do when I know I have just gotten a couple of questions wrong?

-You likely hate that answer because you feel that you have no control—and you are right, we cannot control this at all.
+You likely hate that answer because you feel that you have no control—and you are right.
+We cannot control this at all.
 That is why we should not waste a single second thinking about it.
 Try the question in front of you for some reasonable amount of time.
 If you just cannot do it in the expected time frame, find a way to make a guess and move on.

 Spending more time (more than the rough average) does not actually increase the chances that you will get something right!

 Expect that you are not going to be able to answer everything.